There's a frog on my blog!

 If you have Firefox, you can use the Media tab in the Tools - "Page Info" wizard.
 The Media tab displays a quick inventory of all images used, in any web page.
 Each image is represented by a URL, and a thumbnail.
 Just open the Media tab, with your blog (and the frogs) displayed, and scan down the list.
 When you see the frog, look at the URL - and there's the source of your problem.

-Then pick another template - maybe a standard Blogger template - and make your blog pretty, again.
+Then pick another template - maybe an up to date Blogger template - and make your blog pretty, again.